FinalFoods/intro-proteins-course/manual.md

 ### Upstream Process

 1. With two pieces of tape attach a piece of filter paper to the top of the baffled shake flask.
-Autoclave at 121C for 15 minutes - [an instant pot can also be used instead of an autoclave.](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0208769)
+Autoclave at 121C for 15 minutes.
 2. Open the GFP Ecoli Stab vial, and press the innoculation loop into the stab in the agar.
 2. Slide the innoculation loop over the agar plate to sreak the ecoli onto the plate.
 Incubate the plate with the agar facing toward the table.
 Let the ecoli grow at room temperature overnight.
 3. Pick some ecoli from the plate and place it into the preculture tube.
 Incubate the preculture tube with shaking at 37C overnight.